 - Ecommerce promotion–Brands that are selling a product should consistently offer the product for sale.
 Never assume that customers know their way around the sales funnel just because they visited the website.
 Make it easy for the customers to find the product and optimise the checkout page by using tools like live chat or offering free shipping.

 - Targeted transactional content–Brands can set up automatic emails offering products to lead who have reached the end of a drip campaign.
 Or offer free shipping to customers who abandoned their shopping cart without purchasing.

 - Social monitoring–Monitoring the keywords related to the brand can help identify customers who are ready to make a purchase.

 Increase Conversions in the Loyalty Stage

 The aim of this stage is for brands to make another sale.

-- Referrals – Brands should actively ask their existing customers for referrals.
-Discounts can be offered towards their next purchase for their show of loyalty.
+- Referrals–Brands should actively ask their existing customers for referrals.
+Offering discounts towards their next purchase for their show of loyalty.